Last Updated on January 13, 2022

 There are four main campaign types: Search, Shopping, Display & Video campaigns.

 Most people have a preference for one over the other.
 Maybe they’ve used it before or they find that one delivers better results.

 While it’s good to use any skills that you have acquired before, but it might not be the best place to start.
 Each of the campaign types can work for your business if you approach them the right way.

 That’s because all these campaigns can reach buyers at different stages of the funnel.

 To map that funnel, I use a framework created by analytics mastermind Avinash Kaushik.

 I like it because it keeps things simple while showing the various consideration stages:

-- See – people are unaware of a problem & your solutions
+- See – people are unaware of the problem & your solution

-- Think – people are aware of a problem & comparing solutions
+- Think – people are aware of the problem & comparing solution

 - Do – people are actively looking to purchase